cheran99/End-to-End-DevSecOps-Pipeline-with-CI-CD/README.md

 Note: Never commit the JSON key file for the service account to the main branch of this repository due to security reasons.
 The best practice is to securely store the contents of the JSON key file using GitHub Secrets to encrypt it.

+Create a file called `ci-cd.yml` in the `.github/workflow` directory.
+Add the jobs in this file that involve authenticating GitHub Actions to GCP, building the Docker image, pushing the image to Artifact Registry, and deploying the image to Cloud Run.